Shesha

-Shesha (शेष), also known by his epithets Sheshanaga (शेषनाग) and Adishesha (आदिशेष), is a serpentine demigod (naga) and king of the serpents (Nagaraja), as well as a primordial being of creation in Hinduism.
-In the Puranas, Shesha is said to hold all the planets of the universe on his hoods and to constantly sing the glories of Vishnu from all his mouths.
-He is sometimes referred to as Ananta (अनन्त) or Ananta Shesha (अनन्त शेष).
+Shesha (शेष), also known by his epithets Sheshanaga (शेषनाग) and Adishesha (आदिशेष), is a serpentine naga (serpent deity), and king of the serpents (Nagaraja), and a primordial being of creation in Hinduism.
+In the Puranas, Shesha is being described as holding the planets of the universe on his hoods while singing the praises of Vishnu from all his mouths.
+He is also known as Ananta (अनन्त) or Ananta Shesha (अनन्त शेष).

-The Narayana form of Vishnu is often depicted as resting on Shesha, accompanied by his consort Lakshmi.
-Shesha is considered as one of the two mounts of Vishnu alongside Garuda.
-He is said to have descended upon Earth in the following human forms or incarnations: Lakshmana, brother of Vishnu's incarnation Rama during the Treta Yuga, and according to some traditions, as Balarama, brother of Vishnu's incarnation Krishna during the Dvapara Yuga.
-According to the Mahabharata (Adi Parva), his father was Kashyapa and his mother Kadru, though in other accounts, he is usually a primordial being created by Vishnu.
+Vishnu, in his Narayana form, is traditionally depicted as resting on Shesha alongside his consort Lakshmi.
+Along with Garuda, Shesha is regarded as one of Vishnu's primary companions and mounts (vahana).
+Shesha is traditionally believed to have incarnated on Earth as Lakshmana, the younger brother of Vishnu's incarnation Rama during the Treta Yuga, and as Balarama, the elder brother of Vishnu's incarnation Krishna during the Dvapara Yuga.
+According to the Mahabharata (Adi Parva), his father was the sage Kashyapa and his mother was Kadru, although other traditions describe him as a primordial being created by Vishnu.

-His name means "he who remains", from the Sanskrit root śiṣ, because even as the world is destroyed at the end of each kalpa, Shesha remains as he is.
+His name translates to "he who remains", derived from the Sanskrit root śiṣ, referring to how Shesha endures unchanged even when the universe is dissolved at the end of each kalpa (cosmic cycle).